QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/_old.md

 Raw data <small>(ex: 1984)</small> is transformed to information by adding a context <small>(ex: Los Angeles summer olympics)</small>.
 By interpreting the information, it becomes knowledge <small>(ex: it occurs every 4 years)</small>.
 And trough reflexion, it become wisdom <small>(ex: the next one will be in 2024)</small>.

-* **Lack of quality**: cost to fix it.
-A data is meaningful/qualitative if it fits its purpose, so it does not have to be perfect as long as you can use it for your needs.

 <hr class="sep-both">

 ## Data Management Association (DAMA) framework